Catuṣkoṭi: Pyrrhonism

 McEvilley (2002: p.
-495) maps an interesting case for mutual iteration and pervasion between Pyrrhonism and Madhyamika:
+495) makes a case for mutual iteration and pervasion between Pyrrhonism and Madhyamika:

 An extraordinary similarity, that has long been noticed, between Pyrrhonism and Mādhyamika is the formula known in connection with Buddhism as the fourfold negation (catuṣkoṭi) and which in Pyrrhonic form might be called the fourfold indeterminacy.

 Nagarjuna

 The Catuṣkoṭi was employed particularly by Nagarjuna who developed it and engaged it as a 'learning, investigative, meditative' portal to realize the 'openness' (Sanskrit: Śūnyatā), of Shakyamuni's Second Turning of the Dharmacakra, as categorized by the Sandhinirmocana Sutra.

 Robinson (1957: p.
 294), building on the foundations of Liebenthal (1948) to whom he gives credit, states: